March 4 & 5, 2015

 Read OUT's recent article on Kyle Abraham here.

-Recent MacArthur Fellowship honoree, KYLE ABRAHAM/ABRAHAM.IN.MOTION are creating an all new Repertory-based presentation of 3 new dance works spawned from a singular idea: an historical homage celebrating 150 years after the Emancipation Proclamation and 20 years after the abolishment of Apartheid in South Africa.
-The work uses Max Roach’s protest album “We Insist: Max Roach’s Freedom Now Suite” as its inspiration: which celebrate the centennial of the Emancipation Proclamation and shined a light on the growing civil rights movement in South Africa and the U.S. of that period.
-The powerful themes inherent in these historical milestones in tandem with Abraham’s choreography,visual artist Glenn Ligon’s work, and Roach’s music connect ideas postured in across-cultural exploration of Freedom and its progression from the 1960’s to present day.
+Recent MacArthur Fellowship honoree KYLE ABRAHAM/ABRAHAM.IN.MOTION, has created a repertory-based presentation of 3 new dance works spawned from a singular idea: an historical homage celebrating 150 years after the Emancipation Proclamation and 20 years after the abolishment of Apartheid in South Africa.
+The work is inspired by the iconic 1960 protest album, “We Insist: Max Roach’s Freedom Now Suite.”
+The potent themes inherent in these historical milestones in tandem with Abraham’s choreography, evocative scenery by Glenn Ligon, and original compositions by Grammy Award-winning jazz artist Robert Glasper, connect ideas of freedom from the 1960’s to present day.

 Musically, each of the three works is extremely varied.
 For The Gettin’, a five-sectioned work, centered on duets and a small4-6 dancer ensemble, Abraham uses kinetic references taken from his love of social dancing and a self-described “post-modern gumbo” of movement exploration rooted in the themes of Freedom and Civil Rights.